AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we study slot-level placement tasks that couple stringent geometric constraints with compositional language guidance in a zero-shot setting.
 We compare our \name against flat VLA baselines and prior modular approaches, which also decompose grounding and execution into separate stages.
-Our experiments are designed to: \begin{enumerate} \item Evaluate the ability of our method to solve slot-level placement tasks with compositional language under unseen configurations.
+Our experiments are designed to \textbf{\ding{182}} evaluate slot-level placement under compositional language and unseen configurations, \textbf{\ding{183}} compare against flat VLA and modular baselines, and \textbf{\ding{184}} analyze the roles of goal construction and low-level control through ablations.